 April-May-June. - Severe conditions prevail in these months.
-Seed percentage in the foods of the desert gerbils decreases considerably and that of stems and rhizomes increases to 45 per cent the invarsions (Table 18).
-However, these gerbils and locusts start of also start feeding on them and a small number of ants and beetles is also taken.
+Seed percentage in the foods of the descrt gerbils decreases considerably and that of stems and cent rhizomes increases to 45 per the invarsions (Table 18).
+However, these gerbils of locusts start and also start feeding on them and a small number of ants and beetles is also taken.
 Insects constitute 15 per cent of their food.
-The following plant species were their stomachs in identified from this period of the year: Pennisetum typhoidium, Citrullus co'ocynthis, Cyperus sp., Cynodon dactylon, Eragrostis ciliaris, Cenchrus biflorus, C. setigerus, Trianthema monogyma, Boerhaavia diffusa, Crotalaria sp., Cucumis terigonus.
+The following plant species were their stomachs in identified from this period of the year: Pennisetum typhoidium, Citrullus colocynthis, Cyperus sp., Cynodon dactylon, Eragrostis ciliaris, Cenchrus biflorus, C. setigerus, Trianthema monogyma, Boerhaavia dijfusa, Crotalaria sp., Cucumis terigonus.